tdemin/gmnhg/testdata/general_text.md

 using \<br> are supported.
 HTML tags can be escaped using \ or enclosed with ``.

+HTML escaped characters like &amp; and &lt; are unescaped.
+Escaping them with a leading backslash is possible: \&amp;, \&lt;.
+Any `&lt;
+escaped characters inside a code span` will not be unescaped.

 <p>HTML tags are stripped from HTML blocks.
 (Note that HTML blocks must
 begin and end with a supported HTML block tag, and must have blank lines before and after the block.)</p>